FriendSoftwareLabs/friendchat/README.md

 ## Developers

-If you intent to work on the source code of the Friend Chat client application, the Friend Chat server or the Presence server, please read the following.
+If you intend to work on the source code of the Friend Chat client application, the Friend Chat server or the Presence server, please read the following.

 #### Friend Chat client

 You will find the sourcecode of the Friend Chat client application in the 'client' folder of the friendchat directory.
-To test your modifications, run the 'update.sh' script : it will copy the modified files in the Friend build/resources/webclient/apps/FriendChat directory.
+To test your modifications, run the `update.sh` script : it will copy the modified files in the Friend build/resources/webclient/apps/FriendChat directory.
 Please note that after updating the files, in order for the new files to be used by Friend Core, you will have to clear the cache by using the